kshetline/rpi-acu-rite-temperature/README.md

 1. pass a numeric pin number, the pin system of that pin number, and the pin system you wish to convert to.
 1. pass a numeric GPIO number and the pin system you wish to convert to.
 1. pass a pin number and pin system as one combined string, followed by the pin system you wish to convert to.
 The pin system for the original pin number is specified by an appended letter (`g`, `p`, `w`, or `v`, as described above), defaulting to GPIO if no letter is provided.

+The function returns the converted pin value.
+If there is no valid conversion, the function returns `-1`.

 ```
 export function convertPin(pin: number, pinSystemFrom: PinSystem, pinSystemTo: PinSystem): number;